Crete: Ottoman rule

-The Ottomans conquered Crete (Girit Eyâleti) in 1669, after the siege of Candia.
+The Ottomans conquered Crete (Girit Eyâleti) in 1669, after the siege of Candia with the last Venetian strongholds off Crete falling in the last Ottoman–Venetian War in 1715.
 Many Greek Cretans fled to other regions of the Republic of Venice after the Ottoman–Venetian Wars, some even prospering such as the family of Simone Stratigo (c.
 1733 – c.
 1824) who migrated to Dalmatia from Crete in 1669.

+Heraklion was surrounded by high walls and bastions and extended westward and southward by the 17th century.
+The most opulent area of the city was the northeastern quadrant where the elite were gathered.
+The city had received another name under the rule of the Ottomans, "the deserted city" following its destruction after the Siege of Candia.

 Islamic presence on the island, aside from the interlude of the Arab occupation, was cemented by the Ottoman conquest.
 Most Cretan Muslims were local Greek converts who spoke Cretan Greek, but in the island's 19th-century political context they came to be viewed by the Christian population as Turks.
-Contemporary estimates vary, but on the eve of the Greek War of Independence (1830), as much as 45% of the population of the island may have been Muslim.
-A number of Sufi orders were widespread throughout the island, the Bektashi order being the most prevalent, possessing at least five tekkes.
-Many Cretan Turks fled Crete because of the unrest, settling in Turkey, Rhodes, Syria, Libya and elsewhere.
-By 1900, 11% of the population was Muslim.
-Those remaining were relocated in the 1924 population exchange between Greece and Turkey.
+Contemporary estimates vary, but in 1830, as much as 45% of the population of the island may have been Muslim.

-During Easter of 1770, a revolt against Ottoman rule in Crete was started by Daskalogiannis, a shipowner from Sfakia who was promised support by Orlov's fleet which never arrived.
+During the Russo-Turkish War (1768–1774), a revolt against Ottoman rule in Crete was started by Daskalogiannis, a shipowner from Sfakia who was promised support by the Russian navy which never arrived.
 Daskalogiannis eventually surrendered to the Ottoman authorities.
-Today, the airport at Chania is named after him.
+On 17 June 1771 Daskalogiannis was, in the full daylight of publicity, tortured, skinned alive and then beaten to death, an ordeal that he endured in complete silence.
+Today, Chania International Airport is named after him.

-During the Greek war of independence, Sultan Mahmud II granted rule over Crete to Egypt's ruler Muhammad Ali Pasha in exchange for his military support.
+During the Greek War of Independence, Sultan Mahmud II granted rule over Crete to Egypt's de facto ruler Muhammad Ali Pasha in exchange for his military support.
 Crete was subsequently left out of the new Greek state established under the London Protocol of 1830.
 Its administration by Muhammad Ali was confirmed in the Convention of Kütahya of 1833, but direct Ottoman rule was re-established by the Convention of London of 3 July 1840.

-Heraklion was surrounded by high walls and bastions and extended westward and southward by the 17th century.
-The most opulent area of the city was the northeastern quadrant where the elite were gathered.
-The city had received another name under the rule of the Ottomans, "the deserted city".
-The urban policy that the Ottoman applied to Candia was a two-pronged approach.
-The first was the religious endowments.
-It made the Ottoman elite contribute to building and rehabilitating the ruined city.
-The other method was to boost the population and the urban revenue by selling off urban properties.
-According to Molly Greene (2001) there were numerous records of real-estate transactions during the Ottoman rule.
-In the deserted city, minorities received equal rights in purchasing property.
-Christians and Jews were also able to buy and sell in the real-estate market.